MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/testintuneapplication.md

    - Your selection will register your application for automatic test runs against the latest feature updates of your selected product channel and all future new            updates in the latest Windows Insider Preview Builds of your selection.

-   - You may also set your current OS in "OS baseline for Insight".
+   - You may also set your current OS in "OS baseline for Insight."
 We would provide you with more test insights by regression analysis of your as-is OS environment and the      latest target OS.

    > [!div class="mx-imgBorder"]
    > ![Screenshot shows Set test matrix set os.](Media/settestmatrix05-setos.png)